 Academic libraries have varied and specific needs that frequently exclude items people usually wish to donate, such as: standard editions of classic works, which usually duplicate holdings; textbooks, as they quickly become outdated; and books printed on paper too brittle to make them usable.
 Rare books, scholarly works, or works on little-known topics often enhance academic collections.

 The Library shares your concern that gift material actually will be used by students and faculty.
-Therefore, if you are considering donating to the library, we urge you first to contact the Gifts Librarian to speak about the usefulness of a proposed gift.
+Therefore, if you are considering donating to the library, we urge you first to contact the Head of Library Collections to speak about the usefulness of a proposed gift.

 Ownership Books and other library materials given to the University of Wisconsin-Parkside Library become the property of the Library.
 The Library will add to its collections only gift material that supports the research and teaching mission of the university.
 Remaining gift material may be sold at the UW-Parkside Library annual booksale.